 Understanding Graduate School

-Consider the financial cost, time commitment, and potential increase in earning potential.
-Will the degree pay off in the long term?
+Consider the cost, time commitment, and potential return.
+Will this degree pay off in the long term?

 Make a list of qualities you’re looking for in a graduate program, then prioritize them based on what you value most in higher education.
 Use the Graduate School Comparison Chart to guide your research.